bit-docs/bit-docs/README.md

   }
 ```

-If you created a new repo specifically to hold this bit-docs stuff, you may wish to add the codebases you will be documenting as normal `package.json` dependencies at this time.
+If you created a new repo specifically to hold this bit-docs stuff, you may wish to add the codebases you will be documenting as normal `package.json` devDependencies at this time.
 You will need to update the `bit-docs` glob pattern to be similar to what the StealJS website repo does:

 ```
     "glob": {